 Depending on HIE’s severity, its long-term effects can be very physically debilitating.
 HIE is considered a major cause of CP.
 It can also result in other developmental problems.
 They include gastrointestinal, orthopedic, sensory, cognitive pain, and limited life expectancy.

 According to a March 2015 article in the Developmental Medicine & Child Neurology journal, these issues have “cost implications for the health service, social care, education provision, and the family.”
-They also note the likelihood of one parent not being able to work because they are the child’s main carer.
-This can result in an overall income.
+They also note the likelihood of one parent not being able to work because they are the child’s primary carer.
+This can affect the family’s overall income.

 HIE’s long-term effects can also affect a family’s quality of life by bringing potential stresses to other family members.
 The journal then concludes that litigation is “probably the only situation in which attempts are made to assess the prospective costs of lifetime care for the child.”